harrowm/Rosco-CoPro-RevB/README.md

-# Rosco-CoPro-RevB
+# Rosco-CoPro
-The maths coprocessor board for the rsco_m68k but this time with a atf1502 cpld chip for practise with the toolset ..
+A 68882 floating point coprocessor board for the rosco_m68k SBC This is a version using a ATF1502 CPLD.
+It is WIP, not build, and design not finished !